Taxes for New Interns

 There are two lines in this section which are likely relevant to you.

 The other relevant line in this section relates to any student loan interest you paid during the year, which gets reported on line 33.
 If you start paying towards your student loans as soon as you graduate (which anyone hoping for PSLF should certainly do), most/all of your payments will be towards interest.
 The maximum deduction for his this $2500.
-Note that some on an income-driven plan may be making payments of “zero” each month (but still getting credit towards PSLF!), and thus you won’t have any interest to deduct.
-And of course, if you have no loans, this does not apply to you.
+Note that some on an income-driven plan may be making payments of “zero” each month (but still getting credit towards PSLF!), but if you consolidated your loans, that counts as interest "paid" and you can still take the deduction.
+And of course, if you have no loans, the interest deduction does not apply to you.
 But we’ve put the maximum loan deduction on Line 33 for reference, as many of you (unfortunately) will get used to seeing this on your taxes at some point during residency and fellowship.
 At higher incomes, you’ll lose the ability to deduct student loan interest.
+Those of you in high salary programs may only get to take the deduction in your intern year.

 There is a line in this section which you might think applies to you: Line 34 (Tuition and Fees).
 Yes, you can deduct some (up to $4000) of your medical school tuition from your last semester.
-However, you can choose instead to take the “Lifetime Learning Credit”, described later, which is more valuable to you.
+However, you can choose instead to take the “Lifetime Learning Credit” (see our blog post on this) described later, which is more valuable to you.
 So Line 34 stays blank.

 Line 37 then lists your total AGI, and this number gets taken to Line 38 at the top of the second page of the 1040, which is the “Tax and Credits” section.